Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Semiclassical analysis with spin coherent state

 All spins are assumed to have the same angular variables $\theta$, $\phi$, $\alpha$, and $\beta$.
-The semiclassical potential per a spin is given as the expectation value of the Hamiltonian by the spin-coherent state divided by the system size $N$ at the limit of $N\rightarrow \infty$, that is
+The semiclassical potential per spin is derived from the expectation value of the Hamiltonian in the spin coherent state (\ref{eq:9}) as